sliekens/gw2sdk/docs/guide/getting-started/formatted-text.md

 - `MarkupTextConverter` converts formatted text to plain text, stripping all formatting.
 - `MarkupHtmlConverter` converts formatted text to HTML, preserving the formatting.

+A convenient `MarkupConverter` class is provided to work with both formatters.

+Alternatively, you can build a custom formatter for your UI framework using the `MarkupLexer` and `MarkupParser` classes.

 ### Converting formatted text to plain text

 ```csharp